Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Travelling from Madrid to Granada by train

-1. Are there direct trains from Madrid to Granada?
+Is there a direct train from Madrid to Granada?

-2. How long is the train journey from Madrid to Granada?
+How long does it take to travel from Madrid to Granada?

-The Madrid to Granada train travel time is normally about 3 hours and 17 minutes, whatever time you make the journey.
+The Madrid to Granada train travel takes about 3 hours and 14 minutes, no matter when you leave.

 Other journeys to Granada View all journeys to Granada